bookofproofs/bookofproofs.github.io/_sources/history/early-middle-ages/early-middle-ages.md

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Banu_Musa_Ahmad/">Ahmad Banu Musa</a>
 : One of the three Bana Musa brothers.
 He wrote about mechanics.

-<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Al-Kindi/">Al-Kindi, Abu Yusuf Yaqub ibn Ishaq al-Sabbah</a>
+<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Al-Kindi/">Abu Yusuf Yaqub ibn Ishaq al-Sabbah Al-Kindi</a>
 : Al-Kindi was an Islamic mathematician who wrote on the Indian mumber system as well as geometry and optics.

 ### 808